SilverbackOssi/LongTail-Strategy/README.md

 ## Requirements

-### Daily sessions management(logic) ☑️
+### Daily sessions management(logic) ☑️☑️
 ```
-if EndSession == False:

 if Outside trading time:
         EndSession = True

-else if Within trading time:
+        return
+else:

     EndSession = False

-    if an order is on the chart: (a progression cycle was carried over from previous day)
+    if an order or a position is on the chart:
+        #a progression cycle was carried over from previous day)
         return
+    else:

-    open a short position at market price, close enough to 7:30am
+        open a short position at market price
 ```
 ### Zero position management(logic) ☑️